ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 - [**Can LLMs provide extra affordance?**](#affordance) I'd like to explore UI elements in which LLMs can help human annotators reduce their cognitive load when labeling.
-I want to explore an LLM's ability to highlight spans, provide reason for their labels, and accept exemplars to improve its performance.
+I want to explore an LLM's ability to highlight spans or provide reason for their labels.
+Each of these affordances represent a different level of "reliance" on an LLM's capabilities.

 For this blog post, I will focus on the topic of <u>minimum wage</u> in the UKP corpus.
 It's interesting, and the number of samples is small enough that I don't